tabpage/AI/README.md

 [FEEDBACK]
 [INSTRUCTIONS]
 [CONSTRAINTS]
-[EXEMPLAR]=(User input / Agent Output)
+[EXEMPLAR]= (User input / Agent Output)
 [FORMAT]
 "
-You will write the prompt with this 12 core with your own experience.
-Always make the prompt from ROLE TO FORMAT core and give with a .md file for easy copy and paste for me.
+You will write the prompt with this 12 core like from ROLE TO FORMAT with your own experience and give with a .md file for easy copy and paste for me.
 Now, ask me questions to write a prompt :)
 ```